Leighrs/Metabarcoding/README.md

 **7. BLAST Unknown ASVs:**

-> To BLAST your entire .fasta file created from the nf-core/ampliseq pipeline, run the following code:
+> To BLAST your ASVs that did not assign during the nf-core/ampliseq pipeline, run the following code:
 >
 >```bash
 >cd ~